transcriptaze/wav2png/README.md

 - (**under development**) A WebGPU version in the _webgpu_ directory) for a faster interactive experience, hosted on [CloudFlare Pages](https://wav2png.pages.dev).

+## Raison d'être

+wav2png was initially created as a Go utility library to render an audio file as an anti-aliased waveform for a WASM project - it just seemed like a good idea to add a standalone command line version, and later a WebGPU implementation for better interactivity.

 [<img width="256" src="gallery/cli/acoustic.png">](gallery/cli/acoustic.png)
 [<img width="256" src="gallery/webgpu/line-bw.png">](gallery/webgpu/line-bw.png)
 [<img width="256" src="gallery/webgpu/gradient-red.png">](gallery/webgpu/gradient-red.png)

-## Raison d'être

-wav2png was initially created as a Go utility library to render an audio file as an anti-aliased waveform for a WASM project - it just seemed like a good idea to add a standalone command line version.

 ## Releases